broadinstitute/wfl/docs/md/source.md

 `Executor` downstream.

 #### `column`

-The `column` is the name of a column in the table specified above used to determine which rows are new and/or have been updated and therefore need reprocessing.
-It should be a `Timestamp`, but `DateTime` is accepted too.
+The `column` is the name of a column in the table specified above used to determine which rows are new or have been updated and therefore need reprocessing.
+It should be a `Timestamp`,
+but `DateTime` is accepted too.
 You must ensure that the `Timestamp` or `DateTime` column uses Universal Coordinated Time (UTC).

 !!! note
     Using a `Timestamp` will increase the likelihood of workflow-launcher detecting and scheduling new rows in real-time due to greater precision.
     Using `DateTime` may cause workflow-launcher to miss the row at first (though it will be picked up later).

 #### `snapshotReaders`

 The email addresses of those whom should be "readers" of all snapshots created by workflow-launcher in this workload.
 You can specify individual users and/or Terra/Firecloud groups.

 ### `TDR Snapshots` Source

 You can configure workflow-launcher to use a list of TDR snapshots directly.
 This may be useful if you don't want workflow-launcher to be a custodian of your dataset or if you already have snapshots you want to process.
 In this case you must ensure that `workflow-launcher@firecloud.org` is a `reader` of all snapshots you want it to process.

 A typical `TDR Snapshots` source configuration in the workload request looks